 On the Integrations page, click Create.

-Select the type of integration pattern applicable to your business needs.
+Select the type of integration pattern applicable to your business needs, and click Select.
 See Understand Integration Patterns.

 Note:The Basic Routing integration style has been deprecated.
 Oracle recommends that you use the App Driven Orchestration integration style, which provides more flexibility.

 The Create New Integration dialog is displayed.

 Enter the following information: